Metro service area

 • Requested amount and time.

-• Payment method and relevant details.
+• Payment method and any relevant details.

 • Any status text shown on the platform.

-Security for shared environments in Delhi NCR
+Security in Delhi NCR shared environments

 Device hygiene